mojosulo/Mech_105/false_position/readme.md

 `falseposition.m`

 ### Algorithm Overview:
-False position is an algorithm for root finding.
+<a href="https://en.wikipedia.org/wiki/False_position">False Position</a> is an algorithm for root finding.
 It requires 2 initial guesses that straddle the root (bounds) and a single variable function to evaluate.
 The algorithm has error checking to make sure the input bounds do infact straddle a root.